solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 "Round, lobed bodies with an obvious place of growth." – "Folds caused by contraction." – "Circumvented spiral." – "The structure consists of an outer membrane enclosing lamellar layers." – "Blue color." – "Obvious stratification.
 One might attempt to place the form among the corals if the outer form did not exist." – "We believe to see the indication of a mouth opening."

-"After all this I think the _Urania_ is a sessile sponge, that contracts in a spiral form, absorbing and expelling water like our living sponges."
+"After all this, I think _Urania_ is a sessile sponge that contracts in a spiral form, absorbing and expelling water like our living sponges."

 ...